Last Updated on March 19, 2022 by SDN Staff

-More than 3 billion dollars are spent annually on homeopathic medications in the United States.
+More than three billion dollars are spent annually on homeopathic medications in the United States.
 Most people who use homeopathy report being likely to use it again in the future to treat similar symptoms.
 In Europe, homeopathy is so popular that there are homeopathic hospitals and pharmacies, both covered by insurance.
 The WHO has endorsed alternative medicine, including homeopathy, as being affordable when compared to allopathic medicine for many conditions.
-More people use alternative medicine, including homeopathy, than any other system of medicine in the world – approximately 80%!
+More people use alternative medicine, including homeopathy than any other system of medicine in the world – approximately 80%!

 In spite of these impressive and totally true statistics, many people still do not understand homeopathy.
 The principles of homeopathy date back to early recorded history.
-However homeopathy was not given its name by Samuel Hahnemann until 1807.
+However, homeopathy was not given its name by Samuel Hahnemann until 1807.
 The principles taught then are the same that are taught today, that using minute (actually undetectable) amounts of a substance that cause a symptom in the body can cure the body of that symptom.

-“It makes perfect sense”, says leading homeopathic expert John Herbmann, “It’s just like how a vaccine can prevent a virus from causing a disease.
+“It makes perfect sense”, says leading homeopathic expert John Herbmann, “It’s just like how a vaccine can prevent a virus from causing disease.
 Except that instead of using antigens that go through a rigorous testing and approval process, we use plants – the same plants that were used 200 years ago.
 That’s how you know they are good.
-Unlike allopathic medicine that is constantly looking for ‘the next great drug’ with their constant drug research and clinical trials, we homeopaths never trust any medication that hasn’t been around a few hundred years.
+Unlike allopathic medicine which is constantly looking for ‘the next great drug’ with their constant drug research and clinical trials, we homeopaths never trust any medication that hasn’t been around a few hundred years.
 Obviously, if it was good enough for Hahnemann, it’s good enough for me.”
 After pausing a moment to consider what he has said, Herbmann added, “Also, homeopathy does not cause autism”.